Where to find your perfect ice castle around the world

 If you want to see how these amazing creations are built, visit during the Ice Magic Festival, which is part of Banff SnowDays each January.
 Don’t worry if you don’t get there then, the castle and sculptures stay around all winter.

 The ice sculptures at Lake Louise are made in less than 48 hours and are carved out of 300-pound blocks of ice.
-Artists come from across the world to try their hand in this competition.
+Artists come from across the world to compete in this competition.
 Be sure to bring your skates or rent a pair at the hotel and take a twirl through the ice castle, built directly onto Lake Louise!

 Jungfraujoch Ice Palace

-Jungfraujoch Ice Palace just may be the most impressive ice palaces in the world.
-Known as the “Top of Europe” the Jungfraujoch is a must-see for anyone travelling through the Swiss Alps.
+Jungfraujoch Ice Palace just may be the most impressive ice palace in the world.
+Known as the “Top of Europe,” it is a must-see for anyone travelling through the Swiss Alps.

-Visitors can take a train up the mountain to the highest train station in all of Europe.
-Once up there, there’s plenty to see and do.
-The attractions include a 360-degree view of the Swiss Alps from the Sphinx Observatory, the Snow Fun Park, a place to learn about Lindt Swiss chocolate and … the Jungfraujoch palace.
+Visitors can take a train up the mountain to the highest train station in Europe.
+Once there, there’s plenty to see and do.
+The attractions include a 360-degree view of the Swiss Alps from the Sphinx Observatory, the Snow Fun Park, a place to learn about Lindt Swiss chocolate, and … the Jungfraujoch palace.

 Jungfraujoch Ice Palace is filled with enchanting ice sculptures.
 It also features the Alpine Sensation, a movie walkway with lights and music that connects the Sphinx Observatory.

-One of the coolest attractions (literally!) set smack dab within the ice palace is the ice bar.
+One of the coolest attractions (literally!) is the ice bar, which is set smack dab within the ice palace.
 Here, visitors can grab a frosty drink and try out some curling.
 Even the bar is made of ice!

 Be sure to check out the weather before making the trip up to the “Top of Europe.”
-If it’s cloudy, the view will be covered.
-There’s loads of tour options to book as well.
+If it’s cloudy, the view will be obscured.
+There are loads of tour options to book as well.

-If going on your own, there’s a few different train routes that will ultimately get you to Keline Scheidegg, where the cogwheel train departs.
+If you’re going on your own, there are a few different train routes that will ultimately get you to Keline Scheidegg, where the cogwheel train departs.
 The train ride is part of the attraction, as you can take in several climate zones as you climb to 3454 meters.
 It’s the ultimate winter wonderland, trust.

 Snow Castle of Kemi

 Another one of Europe’s most stunning snow and ice attractions, the Snow Castle of Kemi is situated in Finland.
 It’s been built every year since 1996 from only snow and ice made from sea water.
-Within the snow castle, there’s plenty to see including intricate furnishings, ice sculptures and whimsical decorations.
-There’s even fairy-tale style sceneries within the corridors.
+Within the snow castle, there’s plenty to see, including intricate furnishings, ice sculptures and whimsical decorations.
+There are even fairy-tale-style sceneries within the corridors.

 Quebec Winter Carnival Ice Palace

-The Quebec Winter Carnival always takes place in February and every year a frosty palace is built for Bonhomme, the Carnival ambassador.
+The Quebec Winter Carnival always takes place in February, and every year, a frosty palace is built for Bonhomme, the Carnival ambassador.
 Bonhomme’s palace is where many carnival activities take place.
-Within the ice castle walls, visitors can se the history of the Carnival, as well as where Bonhomme hangs out.
+Within the ice castle walls, visitors can see the history of the Carnival and where Bonhomme hangs out.

-In the evenings, the castle transforms into a snowy nightclub, complete with a DJ, pulsating lights, plus local food and drink.
-(Caribou isn’t just a species of deer – it’s warm tipple, too!)
+In the evenings, the castle transforms into a snowy nightclub, complete with a DJ, pulsating lights, and local food and drink.
+(Caribou isn’t just a species of deer—it’s a warm tipple, too!)

 Who knows, Bonhomme might even show up to check out the party!
 After your selfies, be sure to indulge in some maple taffy!